osendott/Numix-Bluish-GIT/README.md

-Numix-Bluish-3.16 folder contains an original version of Numix-theme updated for 3.16, we'll just change the color codes in this theme to reflect those in Numix-Bluish-3.14
+Numix-Bluish-3.16 folder contains an original version of Numix-theme updated for 3.16, we'll just change the color codes in this theme to reflect those in Numix-Bluish-3.14.
+Also plan on chaning the window controls to ones more like Evo-Pop's or Yosembiance (round)

 Numix-Bluish-3.14 folder contains the old files for Numix-Bluish 3.14